 The Company was incorporated as a private limited liability company under the laws of Cyprus with the name of S.D.
 Standard Drilling Limited on 2 December 2010.
 The Company was converted into a public limited liability company on 23 December 2010 and the Company's name was changed to S.D.
 Standard ETC Plc in January 2022.
 On 25 March 2011 the Company's shares were listed on Oslo Axess and on 31 May 2017 were listed on Oslo Bors, under the ticker SDSD.

-The principal activity of the Company is to operate as an investment entity within the shipping and offshore segments including renewables, with direct or indirect exposure into companies, securities and / or assets.
+The principal activity of the Company is to operate as an investment entity with a special focus on shipping, offshore and energy segments, with direct or indirect exposure into companies, securities and / or assets.

 BUSINESS STRATEGY